graeyv/RWHG/README.md

 ---

 ### `notebooks/`
 Four example Jupyter notebooks demonstrating how to use the functions from `src/` to run RWHG, illustrated using the 49th legislative period within-matrix prediction setup.
+Also includes an example notebook which shows how to access the webservice of the Swiss Parliament.

 ---